 Learn how to make my Mom’s Flaky Pie Crust Recipe.
-Every baker needs a great basic recipe for a delicious pie crust…and this recipe is so easy you simply just dump and mix.
-Make sure to print out the free printable recipe card because it’s literally the only pie crust recipe that you’ll ever need.
+Everyone needs a great basic recipe for a delicious pie crust…and this recipe is so easy you simply just dump and mix.
+Make sure to print out the free printable recipe card because after trying it, it will be the only pie crust recipe that you’ll ever need.

 I love me a simple recipe…in fact, if you’re new to my website, that is one fact that you are going to find over and over in the recipes that I like to share… most are just dump and mix, because this single mom of four just plain doesn’t have time to take unnecessary steps when I can do less to get the same results.

 Vinegar is actually the secret ingredient that makes a basic boring pie crust have that amazing flaky texture.
 It may sound crazy that one little ingredient is the key to the best ever crust, but that is one of the things that makes it so great.
 It’s so simple, it’s almost too simple.

 How to make flaky pie crust with shortening: